nyck33/TrackNetMirror/README.md

+# Note:  This is not the original repo.
+The original repo was made my a university in Taiwan and is on GitLab.
+This is my fork of their repo.
+# I contributed a tiny little Jupyter Notebook to them that gets you started but they may or may not have uploaded that to their GitLab.

+# They have their own license so please refer to that.

 # TrackNet: Tennis Ball Tracking from Broadcast Video by Deep Learning Networks

 ## First, you have to install cuda, cudnn and tensorflow, tutorial: